-Ideally, you would never carry credit card debt, and you’d pay off your statement balance in full every month by the due date.
+Ideally, you would never carry credit card debt, and you’d pay off your statement balance in full every billing cycle, by the due date.
 Unfortunately, that doesn’t always happen.
 Emergencies come up.
 Budgets get derailed.

-It’s not necessarily a problem to have a balance on your credit card—as long as you pay it off every month.
-In fact, using credit cards for rewards, or to build credit, is a financially healthy choice.
+It’s not necessarily a problem to have a balance on your credit card—as long as you pay it off every billing cycle.
+In fact, using credit cards for rewards or to build credit can be a financially healthy choice.
 And getting into the habit of paying off your statement balance in full by the due date is important.

-But if you start to carry a credit card balance, you’re not just paying for your purchases, you’re paying hefty interest charges on your purchases.
-In fact, the average household with credit card debt pays $904 in credit card interest every year .
+But if you start to carry a credit card balance, you’re not just paying for your purchases, you’re paying hefty interest charges on top of what you’ve spent.
+In fact, the average household with credit card debt paid $1,162 in interest in 2019 .

-The problem is when you don’t completely pay off your credit card, the debt can quickly pile up, even if you’re making the required minimum payments.
+The problem is when you don’t completely pay off your credit card balance each cycle, the debt can quickly pile up, even if you’re making the required minimum payments.
 Understanding how credit card interest and penalties compound can help you understand how to reduce your credit card debt.

-When you applied for a credit card, you likely read about the fees, terms, and APR.
-APR stands for annual percentage rate and is supposed to be the approximate percentage interest you will pay over the year.
-APRs vary across credit cards and depend on your credit history, but on average, credit card APRs range from 15% to 20% .
+When you applied for a credit card, you likely read about the fees, terms, and annual percentage rate.
+The APR, which for credit cards is usually stated as a yearly rate, is the approximate interest percentage you will pay on balances not paid in full by the statement due date.
+APRs vary across credit cards and depend on your credit history, but on average, credit card APRs range from around 13% to 23% .

 Unfortunately, you can’t just ignore credit card bills until they go away.
 If you stop paying your credit card, your balance can inflate quickly.